santisq/PSCompression/docs/en-US/ConvertTo-DeflateString.md

 87.216796875

 # Check the total length after compression
-PS ..\pwsh> (Get-Content myLogs\*.txt | ConvertTo-GzipString).Length / 1kb
+PS ..\pwsh> (Get-Content myLogs\*.txt | ConvertTo-DeflateString).Length / 1kb
 35.123456789
 ```

-This example demonstrates compressing the contents of multiple text files into a single Gzip Base64 string and compares the total length before and after compression.
+This example demonstrates compressing the contents of multiple text files into a single Deflate Base64 string and compares the total length before and after compression.

 ## PARAMETERS